 Next month, we’re proud to participate in two special events focusing on DevSecOps:

 - DevOps Connect: DevSecOps Days @ RSAC 2018.
-Taking place on April 16th at the Marriott Marquis in San Francisco, DevSecOps Days is full-day of sessions and panel discussions focused on best practices and patterns for DevSecOps, and how DevOps can enable security.
+Taking place on April 16th in San Francisco – at the Moscone South, Level 3, Room 308.
+DevSecOps Days is full-day of sessions and panel discussions focused on best practices and patterns for DevSecOps, and how DevOps can enable security.
 DevSecOps Days is free to all RSA Conference badge holders, happening April 16-20 at the Moscone Center in San Francisco.

 - On April 18th we’re hosting our webinar with John Willis: You Build It, You Secure It – Higher Velocity and Better Security with DevSecOps.
 John Willis and Electric Cloud’s CTO, Anders Wallgren (both would also be at DevSecOps Days), would share tips to allow developers and operators to increase delivery velocity and harden their pipelines by including security earlier in the delivery process.